Welcome to Surabaya

 And yet if you've the patience to explore, Surabaya has quixotic little corners of interest.
 Its historic Arab quarter is fascinating: a labyrinthine warren of lanes leading to a historic mosque that’s a place of pilgrimage.
 Surabaya also has one of Indonesia’s biggest Chinatowns and impressive, though disintegrating, Dutch buildings.

-For most foreign visitors, the city is merely a place to change planes, trains or buses.
-For locals, however, Surabaya is closely linked to the birth of the Indonesian nation, as it was here that the battle for independence began.
-To them, Surabaya is Kota Pahlawan (City of Heroes), and statues commemorating independence are scattered all over the city.
+For most foreign visitors, the city is merely a transport hub.
+For locals, Surabaya is closely linked to the birth of the Indonesian nation, as it was here that the battle for independence began.
+To them, Surabaya is Kota Pahlawan (City of Heroes), and statues commemorating independence are scattered over the city.